CoolComixs/SteamAutomaticGroupInvite/README.md

 4. Drag & drop the script file onto the Firefox window.
 5. Press `Install`.

 *NOTE: I don't take responsibility whatsoever for any breach of the Steam Community rules.
-If the script break any rules.*
+If the script breaks any rules.*